w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/no-keyboard-traps.md

 :::

 :::tests
+**Procedure:**
-- Navigate to each interface element.
+1. Navigate to each interface element.
 Ensure that you can exit from it in a forward or backward direction.

+**Expected Results:**
 - PASS: You can navigate away from the element using a common keyboard navigation technique, or a technique for exiting is described on the page / view or on a page / view earlier in the process where it is used.
-- FAIL: You cannot navigate away or you can only navigate away by going in one direction.
 :::